Sustainability in the Curriculum

 playground, and student-designed Northbound Trail.

-- The Northbound Trail: Constructed from scratch by students and faculty, the Northbound Trail at the North Hills Campus is an engineering feat as well as an educational resource on native plant species.
+- The Northbound Trail: Constructed from scratch by students and faculty, the Northbound Trail at the Lower School North Campus is an engineering feat as well as an educational resource on native plant species.
 Students planned, designed, and constructed the trail, which includes a log cabin, waypoint markers, and educational stopping points.

 - City Campus Outdoor Classrooms: Newly renovated in 2013, the outdoor classroom features a green roof playhouse and a variety of gardens and planting spaces, and extends scientific learning to the outdoors.
 The Green Roof Playhouse, designed especially for WT’s outdoor classroom, was one of two schools nationally to receive a Commendation of Excellence by the Centiva Green School Innovation Grant.